Milia on your eyelid? What milia are and how to remove them

 What are milia?

-Milia are small white or yellowish cysts that can appear anywhere on your face — including on your eyelids or under your eyes.
-Milia can occur elsewhere on your body as well.
+Milia are small white or yellowish cysts that can appear anywhere on your face — including on your eyelids and under your eyes.
+Milia can develop elsewhere on your body as well.
 They are sometimes called milk spots or oil seeds and tend to occur in clusters.

-Milia are very common among newborns.
-In fact, nearly half of full-term newborn babies have at least some facial milia.
+Milia are very common among newborn babies.
+In fact, nearly half of all full-term newborns have at least some facial milia.
 But milia can also affect teens and adults.

-In most cases, milia do not become infected.
-But they are a cosmetic concern that most people want removed.
+In most cases, milia are harmless and do not become infected.
+However, squeezing, popping or picking at them can lead to infection or scarring.
+They are often a cosmetic concern that some people choose to have removed.

 The singular form of milia is milium.